cressidagp/arcluascripts/README.md

 ## Introduction

-This repo its for learning Lua while i have fun.
+ArcLuaScript its a non oficial scripting project for ArcEmu just for learning purposes.

+Its not intended as a replace for ArcEmu official plugins, its a complement.

 WARNING: this stuff its experimental, use it at your own risk.